jyurkanin/particles/README.md

 And I don't care enough to figure out the floating point differences between cpu and gpu.
 So I'm going to move on and accept the error.

+# Ideas for going even more faster
+Tile it.
+To fit in the shared memory.
+Create a new kernel.
+So a warp is 32 threads.
+Lets say a block is 64 threads.
+Grid will be a 2d array of blocks.

+The first 64 particle positions will be stored in shared memory.
+Then each block will compute the interactions between the first 0-63 particles.
+The result will be the incomplete forces on the first 64 particles.
+Results will be reduced along the gridDim.x direction to get the complete forces acting on the first 64 particles.
+Results will for the next 64 particles will be computed by moving along the gridDim.y direction.

+# Experiment with a grid level sync?
+GPU is not meant to do this, the internet says this will be shit.
+I still want to try though.

 # Benchmark
 100 calls to runIteration()